APSIS-ANALYSIS/PERIGEE/docs/install_guidance_windows.md

 Open "Control Panel > Programs > Turn Windows features on or off".
 Select the checkbox of "Windows Subsystem for Linux", click "OK", and then restart your Windows.

-Run "Command Prompt" as administrater.
+Run "Command Prompt" as administrator.
 Run the following to check the valid distributions that can be installed.
 ```sh
 wsl -l -o
 ```